nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.15.
 Saving the Data to Another Folder : `save`
-You may consider to save the TypeTask’s data files into another folder of your choice.
+You may consider saving TypeTask’s data files into another folder of your choice.
 To do that, you can use the save command . <br>

 Format: `save <FILE_PATH>`